UPVC Door Panels & Cat Flaps Double Glazing Repairs Belvedere Bluewater

-Please note that aluminium doors have a different thickness panel to UPVC doors and therefore depending on the style of your aluminium door, a reinforced panel may not be available.
+Please note that aluminium doors have a different thickness panel to UPVC doors.
+Therefore, depending on the style of your aluminium door, a reinforced panel may not be available.
 Cat flaps don’t necessarily need to be fitted into a door.
 Please see below a photograph of a cat flap fitted into a UPVC panel on the side of a front porch.

 Glass sealed units:

-Sorry we do not fit cat flaps into double glazed windows, as the complete glass sealed unit will need to be replaced.
-Double glazed units are sealed units, if this seal is broken by cutting a hole and fitting a cat flap into the double glazing then air can enter and cause your window to steam or mist up.
+Sorry we do not fit cat flaps into double glazed windows.
+As the complete glass sealed unit will need to be replaced.
+Double glazed units are sealed units.
+Therefore, if this seal is broken by cutting a hole for a cat flap, then air can enter and cause your window to steam or mist up.

-We cannot guarantee the seal unit as once the hole in the glass has been cut and newly sealed the glass becomes more prone to misting and condensation than a standard seal glass unit.
+We cannot guarantee the seal unit as once the hole in the glass has been cut.
+Also newly sealed the glass becomes more prone to misting and condensation than a standard seal glass unit.

 Where not to fit a cat flap: